by CrownRandall | Nov 1, 2025 | Agriculture

 by Caden Buschur, Darke County Extension Educator

-Our next Darke County Garden Roundtables will be July 17th at 12:00 p.m. and July 30th at 6:00 p.m.
+Our next Darke County Garden Roundtable will be on September 30th at 6:00 p.m.
 This session will be at the OSU Extension office, and the agenda is attached.

-The next Darke County Ag Breakfast will be July 18th at 7:30 a.m. at Jack’s Cabin in Greenville.
+The next Darke County Ag Breakfast will be on October 17th at 7:30 a.m. at Jack’s Cabin in Greenville.

 This week’s Newsletter topics include: